aosabook/500lines/objmodel/chapter.md

     assert m(10) == 12
 ````

-XXX STOPPED HERE
 While the setup of the classes is the same as the corresponding test for
 method calls, the way that the methods are called is different.
 First, the
 attribute with the name of the method is looked up on the object.
 The result of
 that lookup operation is a *bound method*, an object that encapsulates both the
 object as well as the function found in the class.
 Then that bound method is
-called with a call operation. (footnote: It seems that the attribute-based
+called with a call operation.
+(FIXME footnote: It seems that the attribute-based
 model is conceptually more complex, because it needs both method lookup and
 call.
 In practice, calling something is defined by looking up and calling a
 special attribute ``__call__``, so conceptual simplicity is regained.
 This won't